 Supermodel and Keeping Up With The Kardashians star, Kendall Jenner, stunned the world in a nearly-naked sheer dress at the Met Gala in 2017.
 Her skimpy crystal-encrusted La Perla dress, which had a thong back, garnered mixed reactions from the audience.
 While some people lauded her for her fierceness and confidence, others complained that the dress was overly sexual and pushed all sorts of boundaries.

 However, the KUWTK starlet was not bothered by the nay-sayers.
 “It’s pretty sexual, but, yeah, it’s cool.
 It’s like, it’s very like, I don’t know.
 I always like something that’s a little controversial, so, that’s kind of that,” she said in a statement then, as reported by Allure.

 Demi Lovato abruptly left the Met Gala

-Demi Lovato abruptly left the 2016 Met Gala because one of the celebrity attendees was a “complete b—-” to her and her guests at the party.
-Lovato shared that the unnamed celebrity’s behaviour at the 2016 Met Gala led them to leave and attend an Alcoholics Anonymous (AA) meeting, because they felt like drinking alcohol after the exchange.
+Demi Lovato abruptly left the 2016 Met Gala because one of the celebrity attendees was a “complete b—-” to them at the party.
+Lovato shared that the unnamed celebrity’s behaviour at the 2016 Met Gala led them to leave and attend an Alcoholics Anonymous (AA) meeting because they felt like drinking alcohol after the exchange.